 If you can pay with exact change or close to the exact rate, your taxi driver will really appreciate it.
 If you only have large bills it is best to ask before entering the vehicle to make sure they have enough change for you.

-– Pay with colones
+Pay with Colones

 Some taxi drivers may be willing to take US dollars, but you can not expect to get a fair exchange rate from the drivers.
 It is always best to pay in colones so you don’t get scammed out of money.

-– Know where you are going
+Know Where you are Going

-– Stay at a hotel with a free shuttle
+Stay at a Hotel with a Free Shuttle

 If you are staying near the airport try to find a hotel with a free airport shuttle.
-There are several hotels which offer this service (check out our Alajuela guide for some suggestions).
+There are several hotels that offer this service (check out our Alajuela guide for some suggestions).
 This will help so you won’t have to worry about getting a taxi from the airport.

-We hope this helped you to understand taxis and Uber in Costa Rica.
+We hope this helped you to understand taxis in Costa Rica.
 If you have any questions please leave them in the comment section below. we are happy to help you out!

 You Might Also Like: